zerynth/docs/docs/reference/core/stdlib/docs/crypto_hash_sha1.md

 Return the digest of the strings passed to the update method so far.
 This is a 20-byte bytes object.

-`hexdigest()`
+**`hexdigest()`**
-Like digest except **the digest is returned as a string of length 40, containing only hexadecimal digits.
+Like digest except the digest is returned as a string of length 40, containing only hexadecimal digits.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTE2MjAwNDg0LDM0OTgzMDMwOF19
+eyJoaXN0b3J5IjpbLTEwODQwNjg3NjQsMzQ5ODMwMzA4XX0=
 -->